 But over time, more companies have released free personal finance budgeting and tracking software services.
-Companies like Tiller Money allow power users to create bespoke financial spreadsheets, and Personal Capital and Clarity Money have made easy-to-use apps that track every part of your financial life.
+Companies like Tiller Money allow power users to create bespoke financial spreadsheets, and Personal Capital and Monarch have made easy-to-use apps that track every part of your financial life.

 While it’s a little late to the party, Quicken has recently released Simplifi, a mobile app for tracking personal finances.

 - A basic personal finance tracking and budgeting app

 - Still lacking in-depth tracking that Quicken users really want

 - $3.99 per month after your 30 day free trial

 Simplifi by Quicken Details

 $47.88/yr ($3.99 per month)